Walks

 On a Saturday morning in May at the Blake Town Forest in Gill

-Bird walks happen each spring and fall.
-Our busiest time of year is from late March through early June which includes the spring migration season.
-Nature walks can happen any time.
+Most of our bird walks happen in the spring from late March through early June which includes the spring migration season.
+Nature walks and Programs can happen any time.
 Some walks are guided by experienced individuals.
-Some walks are self-guided.
+Other walks are self-guided.

 If you're going out by yourself during the spring or fall migration seasons, check the Cornell Lab of Ornithology's BirdCast site for up to date forecasts of best days.
 Keep in mind the following: